Caudipteryx: Size

 Caudipteryx was a small theropod, measuring 72.5–89 cm long and weighing about 5 kg based on femur length.
-Like many other maniraptorans, has a mix of reptile- and bird-like anatomical features.
+Like many other maniraptorans, it has a mix of reptile- and bird-like anatomical features.

 Skull

 It had a short, boxy skull with a beak-like snout that retained only a few tapered teeth in the front of the upper jaw.

 Postcranial skeleton

 Its short tail was stiffened toward the tip, with few vertebrae, like in birds and other oviraptorosaurs.
 It has a primitive pelvis and shoulder, and primitive skull details in the quadratojugal, squamosal, quadrate, jugal, and mandibular fenestra (in the cheek, jaw, and jaw joint).
 It has a hand skeleton with a reduced third finger, like that of early birds and the oviraptorid Heyuannia.

 Caudipteryx had uncinate processes on the ribs, birdlike teeth, a first toe which may or may not be partially reversed and overall body proportions that are comparable to those of modern flightless birds.